ikreymer/cdx-index-client/README.md

                         Specify custom output directory --page-size PAGE_SIZE
-                        size of each page in blocks, >=1 -c COLL, --coll COLL  The index collection to use --cdx-server-url CDX_SERVER_URL
+                        size of each page in blocks, >=1 -c COLL, --coll COLL  The index collection to use or "all" to use all available indexes.
+The default value is the most recent available index --cdx-server-url CDX_SERVER_URL
                         Set endpoint for CDX Server API --timeout TIMEOUT     HTTP read timeout before retry